OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 These details are passed to the LLM, and it provides suggestions much like the AI tooling found in IDEs today.

-The aim is to help DevOps teams resolve issues faster without having to wait for a support team to respond to a support ticket.
+The aim is to help DevOps teams resolve issues faster without having to wait for a support team to respond to a ticket.
 Given how disruptive a failed deployment can be, saving even just a few hours for each team member over the course of a year can add up to significant time savings.

 More importantly, teams can share their own prompts that embed custom business knowledge, for example: